When it's cold and chilly outside, smart families turn to soup.

 - 1 tablespoon olive oil

-- To make this in a large crock pot, sauté the garlic and vegetables as directed in #1.
+- To make this in a large crock pot, sauté the garlic and vegetables as directed in step 1.
 You can use a sauté pan instead of a large stockpot, though.
-Then dump sautéed vegetables into the crock pot and add everything that is in #2.
+Then dump sautéed vegetables into the crock pot and add everything that is in step 2.
 Cook on low 6 – 8 hours.
-When the soup is done cooking, continue with #3 & #4.
+When the soup is done cooking, continue with steps 3 and 4.

 - If you don’t have fresh herbs, use 1 teaspoon dried oregano and 2 teaspoons dried basil.
 If I didn’t have those herbs growing in my garden and was going to go to the expense of buying just one of them, I’d go with buying fresh basil and using dried oregano.